owm111/hackneyed-x11-cursors/README.md

 Bugs
 ----
-Now that I'm back to GitHub, I have a free bugtracker again;  please report any bugs you might find, or any enhancements you might want.
+Please report, either here or on Xfce-look, any bugs you might find, or any enhancements you might want.
+I consider it finished, but there's always a corner to round.

 A word about hashes
 -------------------